IDOC Executive Staff Biographies

 Micheal Osburn, Southern Regional Director, and Inspector General/Public Safety Liaison

 Michael J. Osburn serves as the Executive Director of Adult Facilities and Inspector General/Public Safety Liaison for the Indiana Department of Correction.
 He oversees the adult female facilities and GEO-operated facilities.

 Executive Director Osburn began his career with the Department in 1986 as a Correctional Officer at the Plainfield Correctional Facility and has held every custody positions from Officer to Major.
 Mr. Osburn also served at the Director of Staff Development and Training at Plainfield Correctional Facility, Assistant Superintendent at Miami Correctional Facility, and Superintendent at Putnamville Correctional Facility.
 He has also held every position on the IDOC Emergency Squad and was the first Special Emergency Response Team (SERT) Commander.

-Mr. Osburn has over 36 years of dedicated military service with both the United States Army and the National Guard and currently holds the rank of Brigadier General in the Army National Guard and is Commander of the 81st Troop Command.
+Mr. Osburn had over 40 years of dedicated military service with both the United States Army and the National Guard before retiring with the rank of Brigadier General and Commander of the 81st Troop Command.
 Osburn served a tour of duty in Afghanistan as Commander of the Agribusiness Development Team with the Indiana National Guard.

 Mr. Osburn earned a Master’s degree in Human Resources and Management from Oakland City University and a Master’s degree in Strategic Studies from the United States Army War College.

 Jack Hendrix serves as the Executive Director of Classification for the Indiana Department of Correction.
 In addition to supervising the Agency Classification Division, he also supervises the IDOC Offender Release Division, IDOC Offender Movement and Support Services and IDOC Offender Records Division.